Download the Qualifying Exam and Dissertation Guidelines as a .pdf.

 - Discover how your research project is related to the work of others.

 The ability to find, understand and evaluate best practices from industry and academic research is one of the abilities that can set you apart from other practitioners, so this is an important skill.
-The idea is to harness the best of what others have learned and done in support of your own interaction design.
+The idea is to harness the best of what others have learned and done in support of your own project.

 Structure of literature review